-This statement considers the potential noise and vibration from construction.
+This statement considers the potential from the proposed works to the overhead lines(OHLs).
 A statement of potential operational noise is provided separately.

-This assessment of construction noise and vibration is based on guidance contained within British Standard 5228:2009+A1:2014 - Code of practice for noise and vibration control on construction and open sites, Part 1 - Noise (British Standards Institution, 2014) and Part 2 - Vibration (British Standards Institution, 2014).
+This assessment of construction noise is based on guidance contained within British Standard 5228:2009+A1:2014 - Code of practice for noise and vibration control on construction and open sites, Part 1 - Noise (British Standards Institution, 2014a) and Part 2 - Vibration (British Standards Institution, 2014b)

-A desk-based review of the layouts of the proposed works and location map has been undertaken in the first instance to inform the identification of potential noise and vibration sensitive receptors.
+A desk-based review of the layouts of the proposed works and location map has been undertaken in the first instance to inform the identification of potential noise sensitive receptors.
 Receptors that are potentially sensitive to construction noise comprise residential dwellings, educational establishments, hospitals or places of worship.
-Vibration sensitive locations can include any structure close to vibration generating activities, such as piling.